Kudaraidee/multiminer/README.md

 3. Go to Windows environment variables and the msys64/mingw64/bin folder (usually C:/msys64/mingw64/bin) to your path.

-4. Download the a.multiminer source code and unzip it.
+4. Download the multiminer-kudaraidee source code and unzip it.
 Create a folder named build inside.
 Open a command prompt and navigate to the build folder.
 Before we can compile we need to make a few changes to the source code:

     Edit file CMakeLists.txt.